Flower804/raspberry-pi-and-esp32-ser-comm/README.md

 This project is made by Flower for [Tugaspace](https://github.com/TugaSpace) in the Cansat competition

-This project uses [mutliprocessing](https://docs.python.org/3/library/multiprocessing.html) on the Raspberry Pi to communicate with the Esp32 via Serial
+This project uses [multithreading](https://www.freertos.org/Documentation/RTOS_book.html) on the esp32 to communicate with the Raspberry Pi via Serial